-I got a velvet sofa and basically the dog was banned from going on it.
+I got a velvet sofa and basically, the dog was banned from going on it.
 For about 2 seconds.
-Because actually was it worth expending the energy required to stop her from jumping on there and curling up on it like she owns it?
+Because actually was it worth expending the energy required to stop her from jumping on there and curling up on it as she owns it?
 Sure, it’s got marks and dog hairs on it now but I wouldn’t change cuddling up to her when watching TV.
 And the sofa cleans up okay.
 It’s not perfect anymore, but no piece of furniture stays perfect.
-I’ve learnt that it’s easier and more enjoyable to love my home in spite of it’s imperfections.
+I’ve learned that it’s easier and more enjoyable to love my home in spite of its imperfections.

 Clean as you go